Mondshein Sequences (a.k.a. (2,1)-Orders): Generalizing Canonical Orderings

 Our definition of canonical orderings uses planarity only in one place: $tr \cup ru$ is assumed to be part of the outer face of $G$.
-Note that the essential art of this assumption is that $tr \cup ru$ is part of some face of $G$, as we can always choose an embedding for $G$ having this face as outer face.
-By dropping this assumption, our definition of canonical orderings can be readily generalized to non-planar graphs: We merely require $tr$ and $ru$ to be edges in the graph.
+Note that the essential part of this assumption is that $tr \cup ru$ is part of \emph{some} face of $G$, as we can always choose an embedding for $G$ having this face as outer face.
+Hence, there is a natural generalization of canonical orderings to non-planar graphs $G$: We merely require $rt$ and $ru$ to be edges of $G$!
+The following ear-based definition is similar to the one given in~\cite{Cheriyan1988} but does not need additional degree-constraints.

-This is in fact equivalent to the definition Mondshein used 1971 to define a \emph{(2,1)-sequence} \cite[Def.\ 2.2.1]{Mondshein1971}, but which he gave in the notation of a special vertex ordering.
-This vertex ordering actually refines the partial order $inner(P_0),\ldots,inner(P_{m-n})$ by enforcing an order on the inner vertices of each path according to their occurrence on that path (in any direction).
-For conciseness, we will instead stick to the following short ear-based definition, which is similar to the one given in~\cite{Cheriyan1988} but does not need additional degree-constraints.